 Like all financial decisions though, there are advantages and disadvantages that need to be weighed up carefully.

-Those unsecured creditors who agreed to the terms of your Scottish Trust Deed must leave you alone once it is protected.
+The creditors included in your Scottish Trust Deed must stop pursuing you for payments once it is protected.
 Your Trustee will deal with all contact from your unsecured creditors, distributing your payments among them according to the terms agreed in your Scottish Trust Deed.

 All charges and interest arising from your unsecured debts within the Scottish Trust Deed are generally not applied as long as you abide by the repayment plan.
 If your Trust Deed is protected, even those unsecured creditors who object to the Scottish Trust Deed cannot instigate any proceedings against you either.

-Your Scottish Trust Deed normally lasts for only four years, unlike normal debt that can feel like a permanent heavy weight on your shoulders for years on end.
-With a Scottish Trust Deed you know after four years that you will be discharged from the remainder of your debt and you can start again with a clean slate.
+Your Scottish Trust Deed typically lasts for four years, unlike other debt that can feel like a permanent heavy weight on your shoulders.
+With a Scottish Trust Deed you know after four years that you will likely be discharged from the remainder of your debt and you can start again with a clean slate.

-While luxuries like gym memberships and holidays will not be allowed, your living expenses such as your rent or mortgage, bills, food and work-related travel costs will take priority in your Scottish Trust Deed budget.
-Your expenditure is assessed against agreed guidelines called the Common Financial Statement and our advisers will help explain what you can and cannot include in your budget.
+Your expenditure is assessed against agreed guidelines and our advisers will help explain what to include in your budget.
 Your Trustee will reassess your income and expenditure at least once every year.

 You may be able to negotiate to keep your home rather than sell it.
 This is a major fear of many people facing sequestration.
-Being made to sell a beloved family home and move to rented accommodation can be immensely upsetting.
 A Scottish Trust Deed can help prevent this from happening.

-If you own a company or are a sole trader, you can still carry on trading, although you may need special permission from the company if you are a director .
-You may even be able to obtain very small amounts of credit, unless the terms of your Scottish Trust Deed say that you cannot.
+If you own a company or are a sole trader, you can still carry on trading, although you may need special permission from the company if you are a director.

-A Scottish Trust Deed will affect your credit rating.
+A Scottish Trust Deed will affect your credit rating for up to six years.
 There is unfortunately no way to avoid this, although it is likely your credit record is already being affected if you have missed payments on your debts.
-Once the plan is complete your credit rating will start to improve.
+Once the six year period is complete, your credit rating will start to improve.

-Granting a Trust Deed could mean that your house may be sold and you might have to move home, unless it is excluded under the legislation or you can make alternative arrangements.
+Granting a Trust Deed could mean that your house may have to be sold unless it is excluded under the agreement.
 The exclusion terms are quite complicated and are set out in section 2.8 of the Accountant in Bankruptcy’s Trust Deed Guidance, but they generally apply only to your main residence if it has little or no equity.

-You will not be expected to sell basic household items such as your TV and computer and you can keep your car or assets if you need it for work and family purposes.
+You will not be expected to sell basic household items and you can keep your car if you need it for work and family purposes.
 The only exception to this is if the car is high value and you may be expected to downsize to something less expensive.
 If you pay into a pension, you may be required to reduce your payments or stop making payments until the Scottish Trust Deed is complete.

 Only unsecured debts are covered by a Scottish Trust Deed, so any loans secured on your home or through hire purchase agreements are not covered.

-If you fail to make a payment under your Scottish Trust Deed agreement without first contacting your Trustee for discussion and permission, you may find the Trust deed fails and your unsecured creditors are entitled to pursue you for sequestration.
+If you fail to make a payment under your Scottish Trust Deed agreement without first contacting your Trustee, you may find the Trust Deed fails and your unsecured creditors are entitled to pursue you for sequestration.
 It is sometimes possible to arrange payment holidays or to extend the time frame of the Scottish Trust Deed in exceptional circumstances, so it’s important you let your Trustee know as soon as you think you might not be able to make a payment.